voxel51/fiftyone/docs/source/integrations/cvat.rst

 While CVAT supports video annotation, it only allows for a single video per task.
 For video samples, every video will be uploaded to a separate task.

-CVAT also does not provided a straightforward way to annotate video-level labels like |Classifications|.
+CVAT does not provided a straightforward way to annotate video-level labels like |Classifications|.
 It is recommended to use FiftyOne |tags| for
 |Sample|-level classifications on a video |Dataset|.

 |Frame|-level labels can be annotated in CVAT through this integration.
 Label
 fields for |Frame|-level labels must be prepended by `"frames."`.

+All CVAT label types except `tags` provide an option to annotate a `track`.
+This is useful for videos in order to annotate objects from one frame to another with the same object id.
+This is passed to and from FiftyOne through the `index` field of a given |Label| indicating the object id.

 .. code:: python
     :linenos: